Common issues

 Make an HTTP request to send a file:

-curl --request GET <https://your-n8n.url/webhook/path> --from 'key=@/path/to/file'
+curl --request POST <https://your-n8n.url/webhook/path> --form 'key=@/path/to/file'

-Replace /path/to/file with the path of the file you want to send.
+Replace `/path/to/file` with the path of the file you want to send.

-Send a response of type string#
+## Send a response of type string <a href="#send-a-response-of-type-string" id="send-a-response-of-type-string"></a>

 By default, the response format is JSON or an array.
 To send a response of type string: